2025 Heat Pump Cost Guide: Purchase, Installation & Repair

 - Larger multi-story homes or single-story homes that are spread out might be better suited for a zoned system with a second heat pump, or the addition of a ductless heat pump.
 Zoned systems will add both material and labor costs on top of the cost of a second outdoor unit.

-Ground-source (geothermal) heat pumps: One of the most efficient heat pumps available, ground-source geothermal heat pumps use buried loop systems to extract useable heat from your home.
-Ground-source systems, also referred to as geothermal systems, offer extremely high energy efficiency, but include higher up-front cost of installing the underground loop system.
+- Ground-source (geothermal) heat pumps: One of the most efficient heat pumps available, ground-source geothermal heat pumps use buried loop systems to extract useable heat from your home.
+The cost of buying and installing a geothermal system is often higher up-front but offers extremely high energy efficiency.

 Assuming you are looking for a typical split system, there are still a number of determining factors for how much a heat pump can cost.
 Just like buying a car, you can get into a basic economy model that will reliably get your from point A to point B... or you can get a top-of-the-line, luxury model with all the bells and whistles.
 Are you likely to look for a more basic heat pump unit that meets the minimum energy efficiency SEER2 ratings for air conditioning and HSPF2 ratings for heating?
 Or are you shopping for a unit that offers energy savings in the long run with higher energy efficiencies and technology upgrades that supply better comfort and humidity control with quieter operation?